-32. Commitments and contingent liabilities
+39. Commitments and contingent liabilities

-32.1 Investing commitments
+39.1 Investing commitments

-As at 31 December 2019, the Group has uncalled portions of investments in two associates registered in Thailand, totaling Baht 18 million (2018: in two associates registered in Thailand, totaling Baht 18 million) and of which Baht 355 million are from investments of the Company only in five subsidiaries and an associate registered in Thailand (2018: in four subsidiaries and an associate registered in Thailand, totaling Baht 265 million).
+As at 31 December 2020, the Group has uncalled portions of investments Baht 34 million in a joint operation and two associates registered in Thailand, totaling Baht 18 million (2019: in two associates registered in Thailand, totaling Baht 18 million) and of which Baht 355 million are from investments of the Company only in four subsidiaries and an associate registered in Thailand (2019: in five subsidiaries and an associate registered in Thailand, totaling Baht 355 million).

-32.2 Capital commitments
+39.2 Capital commitments

-As at 31 December 2019, the Company had capital commitments of approximately Baht 8 million (2018: None), relating to the renovation and decoration of leasehold improvement.
+As at 31 December 2020, the Company had no capital commitments (2019: the Company had capital commitments Baht 8 million, relating to the renovation and decoration of leasehold improvement).

-32.3 Operating lease commitments
+39.3 Lease commitments